 If you want a stain that will last, it’s not essential to buy the most expensive possible stain.

-You can quite easily get away with spending $50/gallon or less and still find a stain that will have quality.
+You can quite easily get away with spending $50/gallon or less and still find a high quality stain.

-Take lengthy warranties with a pinch of salt since even the best stain applied to a horizontal surface will fade after being exposed to UV rays, lashing rain, and constant foot traffic.
-It will need reapplication soon enough.
+Take lengthy warranties with a grain of salt since even the best stain applied to a horizontal surface will fade after being exposed to UV rays, rain, and constant foot traffic.

 Oil-Based Stain vs. Water-Based Stain

-Oil-based stain is not without its drawbacks, though.
-Drying can take fully 48 hours, and you’ll need to use a strong solvent to clean off your brushes when you’re done.
-Flammable in its wet state, oil-based stain also contains VOCs (volatile organic compounds).
-This has led to manufacturers of oil-based stains changing up the formula.
-However, there is another option…
+Oil-based stains have drawbacks too though.
+Drying can take up to 48 hours, and you’ll need to use a strong solvent to clean off your brushes when you’re done.
+Flammable in its wet state, oil-based stain also contains higher VOCs (volatile organic compounds).
+This has led many manufacturers to change up their formulas, resulting in lower performance.
+However, there is another option.

-Water-based deck stain is much lower in those harmful VOCs, so it’s easier on the environment as well as kicking off far fewer fumes.
+Water-based deck stain contain significantly less VOCs so it’s easier on the environment and lets off far fewer fumes.
 Clean-up is straightforward with nothing but soap and water.
-Once you’re done, the stain will be dry in a couple of hours.
+Once you’re done staining, the stain will be dry in a couple of hours.